yast/yast.github.io/doc/maintenance-branches.md

 For branches without a `Rakefile`, create the source tarball and follow the [openSUSE guide](https://en.opensuse.org/openSUSE:Package_maintenance).

+You can find more details in the [submit requests section](doc/submit-requests.md).

 How to Create a Maintenance Branch
 ----------------------------------
 When a maintenance branch needs to be created, there is a